 Organizations across sectors are opting for robust KYC solutions to drive onboarding decisions and prevent repercussions associated with identity fraud.

-These solutions range from account opening, lending, collections, insurance, third-party onboarding, candidate onboarding to risk management and compliance.
+These solutions range from account opening, lending, collections, insurance, third-party onboarding, and candidate onboarding to risk management and compliance.

 KYC stands for Know Your Customer.
 It refers to the process of identity verification of all customers, clients, individuals or third parties during the onboarding or verification process or while conducting transactions.

-The Reserve Bank of India (RBI) has made KYC mandatory for all banks, financial institutions and other digital payment companies that carry out financial transactions.
-KYC standards are designed to ensure protection against fraud, corruption, money laundering and terrorist financing.
+The Reserve Bank of India (RBI) has made KYC mandatory for all banks, financial institutions, and other digital payment companies that carry out financial transactions.
+KYC standards are designed to ensure protection against fraud, corruption, money laundering, and terrorist financing.

 The UIDAI has established certain guidelines for the process of verifying the identity of an individual, known as “Know Your Customer” or KYC.
 These guidelines are intended to ensure the authenticity of the information provided by individuals during the Aadhaar enrollment process and to prevent identity fraud.

-The UIDAI has put in place KYC (Know Your Customer) regulations to help protect against criminal and suspicious activities, and reduce the possibility of fraud.
+The UIDAI has put in place KYC (Know Your Customer) regulations to help protect against criminal and suspicious activities and reduce the possibility of fraud.
 In India, the Securities and Exchange Board of India (SEBI), Reserve Bank of India (RBI), and Insurance Regulatory and Development Authority of India (IRDAI) are responsible for overseeing the BFSI industry and have implemented specific policies to verify the identities of individuals.

 This also allows companies to understand better their customers’ financial transactions to serve them better and manage risks more effectively.
 The guidelines mandate the following processes: